gopaddle-io/configurator/README.md

 Join the community at our [discord server]((https://discord.gg/dr24Z4BmP8))

 # How to install Configurator
-Configurator can be installed using Helm chart.
+Configurator can be installed using Helm chart in this code

 ### Pre-requisite
 * [Install Helm](https://helm.sh/docs/intro/install/)